SilasReinagel/silasreinagel.github.io/static/delivering/C6_agile_good_and_bad.md

 # Chapter 6 - Agile: The Good and Bad

-One of the biggest project management revolutions in the past century was Agile.
-It was created by a prolific group of programmers who noticed that older project management models weren't well suited to software projects, since each software project is so unique.
+One of the most significant project management revolutions in the past century was Agile.
+It was created by a prolific group of programmers who noticed that older project management models weren't well suited to software projects since each software project is so unique.

-It revolutionized the IT world, and eventually gave birth to practically the entire project management industry.
+It revolutionized the IT world and eventually gave birth to practically the entire project management industry.
 Before that point, "project manager" wasn't an in-demand job title.
 People on a project would just manage the projects themselves.

 The four key tenets of the Agile Manifesto are: